By using this site, you agree to the Privacy Policy and Terms of Use.

 Antimicrobial Resistance Takes Center Stage

-A dedicated allocation of 12% of the budget will support the WHO Global Action Plan on Antimicrobial Resistance, representing one of the largest financial commitments to combat AMR in the organization’s history.
+A dedicated allocation of 12% of the budget will support the WHO Global Action Plan on Antimicrobial Resistance, as confirmed by the WHO Assembly daily update.
 This funding will support surveillance systems, research initiatives, and capacity building in low- and middle-income countries.

-The Assembly recognized antimicrobial resistance as a critical threat to global health security, with Member States calling for coordinated international action.
-The budget provisions include funding for the WHO AMR Surveillance and Quality Assessment Collaborating Centres Network expansion.
+The Assembly recognized antimicrobial resistance as a critical threat to global health security, with Member States calling for coordinated international action, according to the 22 May 2026 WHO Assembly proceedings.

 Healthcare professionals can find the latest updates on antimicrobial stewardship in our Clinical Updates section.